- Your Government

 November 25, 2021 | 1pm-2pm | Zoom Link | Agenda | Approved Minutes (Cancelled)

-Please click this URL to join any of the above meeting.
+Please click this URL to join any of the above virtual meetings.
+If listed as "In Person" the zoom meeting will not be available.

 The members of the CJCC include 20 elected and appointed leaders in criminal justice as well as 4 appointed members from the community.